 Did you know that France celebrates Pancake Day twice?
 The first time is on 2nd February and is the equivalent of Candelmas in the UK.
 The celebration is known as La Chandeleur.
 Candles are blessed at church and pancakes, known as crêpes, are eaten.
-The second time is for Mardi Gras which will be celebrated on 5th March in 2019.
+The second time you can enjoy pancakes is for Mardi Gras.
 This is the same as Shrove Tuesday in the UK.

 How lucky is France to have two days to celebrate?
 Crêpes are very popular in France.
 Because of this you can find a crêperie (pancake house) in most larger towns.